ramesh-x90/Simple-python-bot-for-10fastfingers/README.md

 5. open the saved bookmark

-6. Save the word.txt in same folder
+6. Save the words.txt in same folder

 5. execute 10ff.py